-You will receive login information for our Distance Learning Platform.
+You will receive login information for our Learning Platform.
 A module will become available on the platform each Monday over the 8 weeks of the course.
 We recommend that you break the course up into 8 weeks; watch the video lecture at the beginning of the week and integrate the techniques into your daily yoga practice.
 A discussion forum and weekly online calls are optional components of the course meant to support you in your practice.
-Dates and times for the weekly calls TBD.
-These calls will be recorded for those unable to participate.
+Dates and times for the weekly calls on Tuesdays at 12pm EST. These calls will be recorded for those unable to participate.

 Facilitated by Michael and Kathryn Bruni-Young.